fwilleke80/com_audioarchive/README.md

 Selecting a codec displays every matching clip.
 This is useful for locating formats such as ALAC before preparing a bulk replacement run.

-The stale-file section lists only cleanup candidates, including:
+The stale-file results contain only cleanup candidates, including:

 - Stale compatibility previews
 - Stale waveform, spectral-analysis, or other derived-analysis files
 - Unreferenced managed files
 - Abandoned temporary files

 Current referenced originals are never eligible for stale-file cleanup.
-Every selected candidate is regenerated and revalidated immediately before deletion so that files which changed after the page was loaded are not removed.
+Every selected candidate is regenerated and revalidated immediately before deletion so that files which changed after the check are not removed.

 Large cleanup selections are processed automatically in sequential AJAX batches of at most 200 files.
 This avoids PHP input limits and oversized single requests while preserving the server-side safety limit and per-batch validation.